oracle/graphpipe/README.md

 # What is it?

-GraphPipe is a protocol and collection of software designed to simplify machine learning model deployment and decouple it from vendor-specific model implementations.
+GraphPipe is a protocol and collection of software designed to simplify machine learning model deployment and decouple it from framework-specific model implementations.

 The existing solutions for model serving are inconsistent and/or inefficient.